99codes/laravel-meeting/README.md

 }
 ```

+### Host

-**Host**: responsible for hosting the meeting, the model must implement the following interface and trait:
+Responsible for hosting the meeting, the model must implement the following interface and trait:

 ```php
 namespace App\Models;